mit-racecar/racecar_docker/README.md

 ## Running the Image

+### Running in the Browser

 To use interface with the image in the browser, first run:

     sudo docker run -tip 6080:6080 racecar

 Then in the browser navigate to [http://localhost:6080/vnc.html](http://localhost:6080/vnc.html).
 Hit the "Connect" button and you're in!

+### Running through VNC

 Alternatively, you can interface with the image using a VNC client with address `localhost:5900` by running:

     sudo docker run -tip 5900:5900 racecar

+### Using a Joystick

+To connect a joystick to docker, first find your device location.
+It is most likely `/dev/input/js0`.
+Then connect by adding the `--device=/dev/input/js0` option.

+    sudo docker run -tip 6080:6080 --device=/dev/input/js0 racecar